Visa Bank Account Validation Merchant Guide

 Response to a Successful Request

-These are the response fields you receive in a successful response.
-These fields are needed for tracking and referencing your validation requests.
+You receive these fields in a successful response.
+These fields track and reference your validation requests:

 • clientReferenceInformation.code

-: This field appears if you include it in the request.
-It holds any reference code you want associated with the specific validation request.
-The code returns in the response exactly as provided.
+: This field appears when you include it in the request.
+It holds any reference code you want to associate with the specific validation request.
+The code returns in the response exactly as you provide it.

 • requestID